 Working Papers

 Suppose a country anticipates that it may use trade as a point of leverage in future geopolitical conflicts.
 How should it develop domestic industries and international trading relationships today in order to strengthen its hand tomorrow?
-Domestically, we show that the country abstains from peacetime capital subsidies if it can credibly threaten trade taxes as geopolitical punishments during conflict, but not otherwise.
-Internationally, peacetime trade policy promotes the accumulation of foreign capital that makes foreign prices more sensitive to trade during conflict, but not necessarily capital that increases foreign gains from trade.
-We apply these insights to quantify the US’s optimal policies for building geopolitical power vis-à-vis China.
-The optimal policy promotes US-China trade on both the import and export margins, especially in consumption goods.
+Domestically, we show that the country should abstain from peacetime industrial policies if it can credibly threaten trade taxes as geopolitical punishments during conflict, but not otherwise.
+Internationally, peacetime trade policy should promote the accumulation of foreign capital that makes foreign prices—not foreign welfare—more sensitive to trade during conflict.
+We apply these insights to provide the first quantitative exploration of the US's optimal policies for building geopolitical power vis-à-vis China.
+The optimal policy promotes US-China trade on both the import and export margins.

 A few large firms dominate many local labor markets.
 How does that granularity affect the geography of economic activity?
 And what does it mean for the efficiency of firm entry?
 To answer these questions, we propose a new economic geography model featuring granular firms subject to idiosyncratic shocks.
 We show that average wages increase in the size of the local labor market due to that granularity, and provide a sufficient statistic for the contribution of our mechanism.
 We further prove that too few firms enter in equilibrium.
 Using Japanese administrative data on manufacturing, we provide evidence consistent with our mechanism and quantify it.
 Our mechanism implies that markets with around 2 firms per sector have an elasticity of wages to population of 0.05 and firms capture only 85% of their contribution to production in profits.
 In large markets like Tokyo, the elasticity is around 0.001, and firm entry is approximately efficient.
 Enacting optimal place-based industrial policy would increase the number of firms in modest-sized cities by more than 30% and actually decrease the number of firms and people in Tokyo.